ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 ![](media/8772bf182b4a29b45fa854704118a58d.png)

 Knapsack.
-Imagine the skyrim world where you can carry a certain weight (50kg) in your bag, how can you gather the most valuable items (3w,500v) with you?
+If you have to carry a weight (50kg) in your bag, how can you gather the most valuable items (e.g., 3 as the weight,500 as the value) with you?

-How you optimize which items with their weights to carry with you?
+How do you optimize which items with their weights to carry with you?

 1. Brute force: Check all the solutions and pick the best one: O (2\^n) possible combinations. “exponential time”